franciskershaw/festiviews/testing.md

 Late in development, I amended my favouriting function (called when clicking on the heart icon on various pages) to refresh the page it was on.
 This was because for much of the development process, this function was just directing users to their favourites page.
 While the function is definitely more user friendly in this state, there is one minor inconvenience caused by it when regarding the browse page, as the pagination included to only show 10 festivals at a time is lost when refreshing the page.

 This bug was inconvenient but by no means site breaking, so I elected to leave it unfixed due to the time constraints imposed by submission.
 As with the other minor issues, its resolution will be prioritised on V2.
+I already feel that my solution will be to find a way to have the page not refresh at all when calling the function.

 *Squashed footer on android mobile (chrome) when creating an account or logging in*